Sainterman/code-of-conduct/readme.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in ScaleConf Colombia to help us create safe and positive experiences for everyone.
+We invite all those who participate in MedellínDevOps to help us create safe and positive experiences for everyone.

 ## 2. Open Culture Citizenship